fdncred/nu_plugin_strutils/README.md

 ╰────┴────────────────────────────┴──────────╯
 ```

-### str compress --brotli
+### str compress
-`str compress --brotli` will convert nushell values to a string and then compress that string using brotli with the parameters provided.
+`str compress` will convert nushell values to a string and then compress that string using the specified method with the parameters provided.

 #### Usage:

+##### Brotli

 ```nushell
 ❯ "ABCDEFG" | str compress --brotli